-With regard to sorcery, the Torah warns:
+Concerning sorcery, the Torah warns:

 “When you come into the land that God is giving you, do not learn to do the repulsive practices of those nations.”
 (Deut.
 18:9)

 Why is the idolatrous Gidufi so much worse than the sorcerer?

-The means by which the sorcerer achieves his goal are complex.
+The means and techniques by which the sorcerer achieves his goal are complex.
 Some aspects of his knowledge may also be utilized for the good.
 Recognition of evil means awareness of the negative side of creation, which can grant deeper understanding of the positive side.

-(Adapted from Ein Eyah vol. IV, pp. 138-9)
+(Adapted from Ein Eyah vol. IV, pp. 138-139)